 The Orthodox view of Sin and Hell

 Orthodox theology views sin as any behavior that “misses the mark,” or fails to live up to the higher goal of living as an icon of Christ.
-The Orthodox do not view sin as a guilty stain on the soul in desperate need of cleansing.
+The Orthodox do not view sin in a legalistic manner, nor do we view it as a guilty stain on the soul in desperate need of cleansing.
 Instead, the Orthodox Church teaches that sin is a sickness one must constantly struggle to overcome.
 The Orthodox participate in the sacrament of Confession, during which a spiritual father aids you in reflecting on your sins and reaching true repentance.
 Because each person’s experience is unique, conquering your sinful habits requires individual attention, correction, and perseverance.

 All mankind enters into the presence of God after death.
 Depending on our spiritual states and preparedness, we experience His presence either as light, peace, joy, and rest, or as darkness, shame, and anguish.
 Hell is neither the absence of God, nor the separation of the soul from the presence of God.
 Because God is everywhere present, Heaven and Hell are both the fully manifest divine presence.